BSVogler/insimor/readme.md

 You can run the C++ code (main) when compiling and running the extension project in XCode.
 Compiling as an extension requires the linking of the libpython3.9.dylib.

+TODO:
+without writing after initializing the observation array is modified